KubeKode/kubekode-blogs-backup/clkvstri7000009l1bx954lrk.md

     * Apply user project-level custom query quota for Bigquery

     * Change your bigquery model from on-demand to flat rate.

+* If data is broken, first step to debug or finding out the issue

+    * Go to bigquery and review the job to look for errors.

 ---